Copyright & DMCA Policy

 - Your physical or electronic signature.

-- Identification of the content that was removed or disabled, and the location where it appeared before removal.
+- Identification of the material that was removed or disabled, and the location where it appeared before removal.

-- A statement under penalty of perjury that you have a good-faith belief that the content was removed or disabled as a result of mistake or misidentification.
+- A statement under penalty of perjury that you have a good-faith belief that the material was removed or disabled as a result of mistake or misidentification.

-- A statement that you consent to the jurisdiction of the federal district court for your judicial district, and that you will accept service of process from the person who submitted the original takedown notice.
+- A statement that you consent to the jurisdiction of the federal district court for your judicial district (or, if outside the US, any judicial district in which Music-To-Sheet may be found), and that you will accept service of process from the person who submitted the original takedown notice.

-Upon receipt of a valid counter-notice, we will forward it to the original complainant and restore the content within 10–14 business days unless the complainant files an action seeking a court order to restrain the activity.
+Upon receipt of a valid counter-notice, we will forward it to the original complainant and, absent a court order, restore or re-enable the content within 10–14 business days.

 Repeat Infringer Policy

-In accordance with 17 U.S.C. § 512(i), Music-To-Sheet has adopted and implements a policy to terminate, in appropriate circumstances, the accounts of users who are repeat copyright infringers.
+In accordance with 17 U.S.C. § 512(i), Music-To-Sheet has adopted and enforces a policy to terminate, in appropriate circumstances, the accounts of users who repeatedly infringe the copyrights of others.

 |---|---|---|